NoeBrt/GenAI/README.md

 1. The Generator generates a batch of fake data from a latent space.
 2. we attribute a label of 0 to the fake batch 1 to a batch of real data.
 3. The Discriminator is trained to distinguish between real and fake data.
 4. We froze the weight update of the Discriminator and we train the Generator to generate data that the Discriminator will classify as real.
-By creating a batch of fake data and attributing a label of 1 to it.
+By creating a batch of fake data (of the latent space dimension using a distribution like normal distribution) and attributing a label of 1 to it.
 We minimise the loss of the Generator so the output of the Discriminator is close to 1 for generated data.

-1. **CNN-based GAN**
-   - Uses Convolutional Neural Networks (CNNs) for both the Generator and Discriminator.
-2. **Transformer-based GAN**
-   - Utilizes Transformer architecture with Multi-Head Self-Attention (MHSA) for the Generator and Discriminator.

 The models are trained on the **MNIST dataset**, and their performance is compared based on the quality of generated images.